syncfusion-content/wpf-docs/wpf/TabControl/TabItem-Header.md

 ## Edit tab item header at runtime

 You can edit the text of the tab header at runtime by double clicking the tab header or selected a tab and pressing `Ctrl + F2` key.
-You can restrict this editing by using the [EnableLabelEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~EnableLabelEdit.html) property value as `false`.
+You can restrict all the tab header editing by using the [EnableLabelEdit](https://help.syncfusion.com/cr/wpf/Syncfusion.Tools.Wpf~Syncfusion.Windows.Tools.Controls.TabControlExt~EnableLabelEdit.html) property value as `false`.
 The default value of `EnableLabelEdit` property is `true`.

 {% tabs %}
 {% highlight xaml %}